Rahulbaran/Memories/README.md

 # Memories

-- A Flask app to add new posts, delete posts & like posts
+- A Flask app to add new posts, delete posts & like posts.